flywheel-apps/freesurfer-recon-all/README.md

 T2 or FLAIR data to improve pial surfaces.
 This can be NIfTI or DICOM.
 The `-T2pial` or `-FLAIRpial` flags will need to be added in the `reconall_options` configuration parameter (see below).

 # Configuration Options
 Note: arguments that start with "gear-" are not passed to recon-all.
-They control pre- or pos-processing operations.
+They control pre- or post-processing operations.

 ### gear-brainstem_structures (optional)